aakash1604/Alitq_hardware_sales_insights/README.md

 ## Data Analysis using SQL and Power BI

 ## Project Statement:
 Determining insights to manager about hardware sales by building dashboards in Power BI.
-Business all the data they need but when manager want to track the sales, the whole doesn't speak anything.
+Business had all the data they need but when manager want to track the sales, the whole doesn't speak anything.
 #### Requirements:
 1. Connect the sql file to MySql Database
 2. Load the data from MySQl to PowerBI using Connector